-The arid inhospitable desert regions of the southern United States and northern Mexico are home to very adaptable plant and animal species.
-These organisms must be able to withstand searing heat, long drought periods, freezing night temperatures and low nutrient food sources.
+The arid inhospitable desert regions of the southwestern United States and northern Mexico are home to very adaptable plant and animal species.
+These organisms must be able to withstand searing heat, long drought periods, freezing night temperatures, and low nutrient food sources.

 This annual plant must reseed itself yearly and new plants are produced after spring rains.
 They are found in warm Mediterranean climates to hot, dry desert and even in balmy oceanic shores.
 Several species of animals and birds feast on the nutlets produced by the plant, so it is an important part of the ecology.